European Space Agency: Cyprus

-Cyprus has signed an Associate Agreement in October 2025, with expectations of becoming an associate member in the coming months.
+Cyprus has signed an Associate Agreement in October 2025, with expectations of becoming an associate member by early 2026.
+On 19 March 2026 Cyprus officially became an Associate member of ESA.

 Canada

 Since 1 January 1979, Canada has had the special status of a Cooperating State within the ESA.
 By virtue of this accord, the Canadian Space Agency takes part in the ESA's deliberative bodies and decision-making and also in the ESA's programmes and activities.
 Canadian firms can bid for and receive contracts to work on programmes.
 The accord has a provision ensuring a fair industrial return to Canada.
-The most recent Cooperation Agreement was signed on 15 December 2010 with a term extending to 2020.
+The most recent Cooperation Agreement was signed on 12 February 2019 with a term extending to 2030.

 For 2014, Canada's annual assessed contribution to the ESA general budget was €6,059,449 (CAD$8,559,050).
 This annual contribution increased in 2017 to €21,600,000 (CAD$30,000,000).
-In 2025, the Government of Canada announced a plan to increase contributions to the ESA by €326,000,000 (CAD$528,500,000) over the following three to five year period.
+In 2025, the Government of Canada announced a plan to increase contributions to the ESA by €326,000,000 (CAD$528,500,000) over the following three to five-year period.

+On 14 April 2026 ESA and Canada signed a General Security of Information Agreement (GSOIA), which establishes a legal framework for the exchange of classified information.
+This was intended to facilitate collaboration in strategic domains such as surveillance, disaster response, and security and to support the development of dual-use technologies.